 UPDATE: The Fly Ranch property, on which Fly Geyser resides, was purchased by Burning Man Project in 2016.
-To find out more details about the purchase and plans for the property, please visit flyranch.burningman.org.
-Their website includes a vast array of information about the Fly Ranch property.
+For more details about the property, visit flyranch.burningman.org.

-Friends of Black Rock-High Rock DOES NOT have open access to Fly Geyser, but we are offering guided nature walks for the 2019 season.
+Friends of Black Rock-High Rock DOES NOT have open access to Fly Geyser, but we will be offering guided nature walks for the 2020 season.

 PLEASE DO NOT TRESPASS.
 Fly Geyser is still on private property.

 Friends of Black Rock-High Rock is excited to offer 3-hour guided nature walks of Fly Ranch in partnership with Burning Man Project.
 Our walks explore a portion of the stunning 3,800 acre property and give participants an immersive experience with the vast and dynamic environment recently acquired by Burning Man Project.
 Participants will interact with knowledgeable tour guides to learn more about the flora, fauna, and natural resources on the Fly Ranch property and surrounding areas.

 Included in the walk is the stunning Fly Geyser, a unique and iconic geothermal geyser that constantly sprays water reaching five feet in the air, depositing minerals, and enabling the growth of multi-colored algae on its surrounding natural terraces.